Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Built: 1921 - 48 gross tons - 65 ft long - 127 passengers

 Miranda (2) was built in 1985 by A.J.Murray, Falmouth, for F.M.Clynick, who operated the ferry service from Falmouth to Flushing.
-The service is now run by G.Hudson.
+Since 2006, the ferry has been run by the Hudson family.

 Miranda arriving at the Prince of Wales Pier at Falmouth